New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Over/under insights

-- New Orleans and its opponents have scored at least 43 points -- this matchup's point total -- just twice this season.

-- Seattle and its opponents have combined to score more than 43 points in all six games this season.
+- New Orleans has combined with its opponents to score more than 43 points just twice this season.

 - Monday's over/under is 5.7 points lower than the two team's combined 48.7 points per game average.